AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/what-happened-modules-bundled-adobe-commerce.md

 You have the following error message when you run `composer update` in the terminal: _Your requirements could not be resolved to an installable set of packages_.

-Or when running the command: `bin/magento setup:upgrade` in the terminal you see the following error:
+Or when running the command: `bin/magento setup:upgrade` in the terminal you see an error that indicates the module was not install.
+For example:

 _Service with name "Magento\Setup\Console\Command\DbStatusCommand" could not be created.
 Reason: Class "Vertex\Tax\Setup\Schema\Triggers\MigrateVertexInvoiceSent" does not exist_